DPSSecurity/HTB-writeups/Starting Point Tier 1/Pennyworth.md

 Category/Tags: Web, Common Applications, Jenkins, Java, Reconnaissance, Remote Code Execution, and Default Credentials

 ## Description:
-This is the tenth box in Starting Point Tier 1 Hack The Box presents aspriring cybersecurity professionals with.
+This is the ninth box in Starting Point Tier 1 Hack The Box presents aspriring cybersecurity professionals with.
 In this box, we are asked to .

 ## Solution:
 ### **Task 1**: